openelb/website/content/en/docs/Concepts/vip-mode.md

 {{< notice note >}}

 * Generally, you are advised to use the BGP mode because it allows you to create a high availability system free of failover interruptions and bandwidth bottlenecks.
 However, the BGP mode requires your router to support BGP and Equal-Cost Multi-Path (ECMP) routing, which may be unavailable in certain systems.
 In this case, you can use the Layer 2 mode or, as described in this document, the VIP mode to achieve similar functionality.
-* Unlike the Layer 2 mode, the VIP mode does not require your infrastructure environment to allow anonymous ARP/NDP packets and therefore is better than the Layer 2 mode in terms of applicability.
-However, the VIP mode has not been fully tested yet and may have unknown issues.
+* Unlike Layer 2 mode, VIP mode uses the Virtual Router Redundancy Protocol (VRRP) to provide high availability.
+This approach does not require your infrastructure environment to allow anonymous ARP/NDP packets, making it more widely applicable than Layer 2 mode.
+However, VIP mode is limited to 255 VRRP instances per network due to the constraints of the VRRP protocol.

 {{</ notice >}}